BBG Watch Commentary

 BBG Watch Commentary In a one sided attack piece on President Donald Trump, Voice of America (VOA) reporters compared him to such mass murderers as Lenin, Stalin and Mao because of Trump’s criticism of media bias.
 The Voice of America…

-BBG Watch Commentary In the department of fake or misleading news being repeated by mainstream media while the real story is exactly the opposite of what is reported, a comment made to National Public Radio (NPR) by Broadcasting Board of…
+BBG Watch Commentary In the department of misleading news being repeated by mainstream media while the real story is exactly the opposite of what is reported, a comment made to National Public Radio (NPR) by Broadcasting Board of Governors (BBG)…

 BBG Watch Commentary A July 8, 2016 e-mail from Voice of America (VOA) director Amanda Bennett to her staff, we believe, has set the tone for one-sided panels, which were promoted in VOA and Broadcasting Board of Governors (BBG) press…